jiachengxiong/ReactSeq/README.md

 Here, we inference the test set (augtime x20) by our model.

 ## Transforming
-The predictions of model are in the format of E-SMILES, need to be transformed to SMILES of reactants.
+The predictions of model are in the format of ReactSeq, need to be transformed to SMILES of reactants.

 ```bash
 conda activate rdkit2019